 This section is for Windows users, if you’re on Mac or Linux, skip to the next section.
 Once you’ve downloaded Putty you can run it by double clicking the icon.
 You’ll see a screen that looks something like this:

 Putty On Windows

 You can get started right away by pasting your server address in the host name input field.
 Enter the port number next to it in the port field, make sure protocol is set to SSH and click open at the bottom.

 You should see a Window which looks similar to a Linux terminal.
 It will ask for your username which you should enter and press enter.
 Do the same with your password, press enter and after a few moments you should be logged in.

-Along the way you may get notification about RSA fingerprints or other matters.
+Along the way you may get a notification about RSA fingerprints or other matters.
 Feel free to press OK to move on.

 Connect via SSH in the Terminal

 This section is for Mac and Linux users only, if you’re a Windows user and you’ve already set up Putty, skip below.

 On Mac or Linux all you need to do is open the terminal and issue a command.
 The command takes the following form:

 Substitute the information with your actual username, host name and port number and press enter.
 You’ll be asked for your password which you should type in and press enter.
 If you receive any notifications about RSA fingerprints or other matters feel free to press enter or “y” to move on.